The Convenience of Friendship: Real Bond or Just Easy Access?

 Has a pal gone Houdini on you?
 Their disappearance makes you wonder if they joined a secret club or became a hermit living off the grid.

 You’re talking, planning, maybe even plotting your next adventure, and then poof!
 Silence on the radio.
 After weeks and months, they vanish.
-You ponder if you should organize a search party or distribute “Missing Friend” flyers.
+You ponder whether to organize a search party or distribute “Missing Friend” flyers.

-Not that you want 24/7 updates or daily check-ins, but a “Hey, I’m alive!” message occasionally wouldn’t hurt.
+Not that you want 24/7 updates or daily check-ins, but an occasional “Hey, I’m alive!” message wouldn’t hurt.

 Life occurs, and people get busy or preoccupied.
 However, waiting for your disappearing act friend’s return is like solving a riddle without clues.